marijnh/Eloquent-JavaScript/15_event.md

 {{index "TEXT_NODE code", "nodeType property"}}

-To work around this, start by building up a real array of all the children in the wrapper that have a `nodeType` of 1.
+To work around this, you could start by building up an array of tabs, so that you have easy access to them.
+To implement the styling of the buttons, you could also store objects containing the tab panel alongside its button.

-{{index "event handling", closure}}

-When registering event handlers on the buttons, the handler functions will need to know which tab element is associated with the button.
-If they are created in a normal loop, you can access the loop index binding from inside the function, but it won't give you the correct number because that binding will have been further changed by the loop.

-{{index "forEach method", "local binding", loop}}

-A simple workaround is to use the `forEach` method and create the handler functions from inside the function passed to `forEach`.
-The loop index, which is passed as a second argument to that function, will be a normal local binding there and won't be overwritten by further iterations.
+I recommend writing a separate function for changing tabs.
+You can either store the previously selected tab, and only change the styles needed to hide that and show the new one, or you can just update the style of all tabs every time a new tab is selected.

+You might want to call this function immediately, to make the interface start with the first tab visible.

 hint}}